Meatpackers cautiously reopen plants amid coronavirus fears

 About 250 employees were told to report to work on Monday, according to the union that represents them.
 The plant employees about 3,700 workers and produces roughly 5% of the nation's pork.

-Salaheldin Ahmed, who works in a department that has not yet reopened, said he was called in by plant management to look at the changes that have been made in the plant.
+Salaheldin Ahmed, who works in a department that has not yet reopened, said he was called in by plant management to look at changes in the plant.

 “They fixed a lot of things,” he said, describing how workers would be spread apart where possible.

-According to a CDC report released Friday, more than 4,900 workers at meat and poultry processing facilities have been diagnosed with the coronavirus, including 20 who died.
+According to a Centers for Disease Control and Prevention report released Friday, more than 4,900 workers at meat and poultry processing facilities have been diagnosed with the coronavirus, including 20 who died.
 Some states didn’t provide data, so the actual count is believed to be higher.
-The actual number of COVID-19 infections is also thought to be far higher than the number of confirmed because many people have not been tested and studies suggest people can be infected without feeling sick.
+The true number of COVID-19 infections is also thought to be far higher than the number of confirmed cases because many people haven't been tested and studies suggest people can be infected without feeling sick.

-The CDC researchers said plant workers may be at risk for a number of reasons, including difficulties with physical distancing and hygiene and crowded living and transportation conditions.
-They suggested that disinfection be enhanced and that workers get regular screening for the virus, more space from co-workers and training materials in their native languages.
+The CDC researchers said plant workers may be at risk for a number of reasons, including difficulties with physical distancing and hygiene, and crowded living and transportation conditions.
+They suggested enhanced disinfection and that workers get regular screening for the virus, more space from co-workers and training materials in their native languages.
+Many meatpacking employees are immigrants; a CDC report on the Smithfield outbreak found that employees there spoke about 40 different languages.

-The United Food and Commercial Workers union, which represents roughly 80% of beef and pork workers and 33% of poultry workers nationwide, has called for stricter measures than CDC recommendations, including mandating that workers be spaced six feet apart on production lines.
+The United Food and Commercial Workers union, which represents roughly 80% of beef and pork workers and 33% of poultry workers nationwide, has called for stricter measures than the CDC recommendations, including mandating that workers be spaced 6 feet apart on production lines.
 It has appealed to governors for help enforcing worker safety rules.
-The union also want to get rid of waivers that allow some plants to operate at faster speeds.
+The union also wants to get rid of waivers that allow some plants to operate at faster speeds.

-As plants warily reopen or others operate at diminished capacity with many workers staying home sick or in fear, it's unclear Trump's order will guarantee an unbroken supply of meat in grocery store coolers.
+As plants warily reopen or others operate at diminished capacity with many workers staying home sick or in fear, it's unclear Trump's order will guarantee an unbroken supply of meat.

-It appeared it will take some time before meatpackers are able to both protect employees and operate at capacity.
-Toby said that after reporting for her shift, she was told she was not needed and to come back on Tuesday.
+Tyson Foods reported record meat sales in the first quarter but warned investors Monday that it faces continued production slowdowns.
+Company officials said it expected lower productivity “in the short term until local infection rates begin to decrease.”

+Zach Medhaug, a maintenance employee at Tyson's pork plant in Waterloo, Iowa, said he will feel comfortable returning to work when the plant reopens, even as he fears that one of his closest colleagues may soon die from the coronavirus.